PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-12 06:22:54
+Last updated: 2024-04-12 06:23:27
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson